pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/deploying-your-application.rst

 Part 3 - Deploying your Application
 ===========================================

-Deployment may seem overly involved at first, just remember that the items noted as ``setup steps`` are almost never repeated.
+Initial Deployment involves a few more steps than day to day updates, just remember that the items noted as ``setup steps`` are almost never repeated.
 Those items noted as ``initial steps`` are done once for each new project.

 Once a project is initialized, the commands that you will use most regularly are as summarized below: